-Here are the photographs, Somewhere in Anatolia, followed by the review.
+Here are the photographs, Somewhere in Anatolia, followed by the photo review by an anonymous reviewer.
 My thanks to the reviewer!

 Thank you for sharing your work by submitting to Lens Culture.
 I can see some beautiful pictures here, and it seems to me you are a talented photographer with high aesthetic criteria and a thoughtful and organized person.
 Your images are individual shots, but most of them are shared common features as their balanced compositions, their artistic quality, and also same subject, aesthetic and presentation.
 This is great because it testifies to the existence of the same person behind the camera.

 These landscapes could belong to a series talking about your thoughts we read in the statement.
 If you had submitted them as a series with a title and the submitted statement and not as individual images, your work would become stronger, and the jury would pay attention to the content and your relationship with it.

 This does not happen when judges have to see single images where they look more for external virtues as technical excellence, aesthetic quality, autonomy, and originality because the number of the single submitted images is significant.
 Of course, your pictures have most of the above virtues and can stand perfectly as individual images.
 However, their opportunities are fewer because they have to compete with images that are impressive and with more considerable originality in the subject and its approach even if they do not have the depth and the sensitivity of yours.
 For this reason, I suggest you resubmit your work in the future to the series category.

 It is remarkable the perfect way you have composed your pictures and their clarity while you were on a moving train.
 The color palette is attractive and relaxing, and the whole atmosphere exudes a sense of freedom and meditation.
 The repetition of the wide frames gives a cinematic sense to the work and strengthens the concept of travel.
 Your presence is dominant in these images even you have not realized it yet.
 We can learn things about you, and we can build the content of the collection in this basis: